-The Art Journal Editorial Board invites nominations and self-nominations for the position of editor-in-chief of Art Journal Open for the term of July 1, 2020–June 30, 2023.
+The Art Journal Editorial Board invites nominations and self-nominations for the position of editor-in-chief of Art Journal Open; application deadline is April 1, 2019.

 Sara Reisman reflects on the ways in which artists and institutions consider (or disregard) how individuals with disabilities access their work.